Do you know the key difference between a Polytechnic and a university?

 What are the differences between a Polytechnic and University?

-- The courses at universities are more extensive and are usually completed over a longer period of time.
+- The courses at universities are more extensive and are usually completed over a longer period.
 Polytechnics, on the other hand, offer centralized programs that can be completed in a shorter amount of time.

 - Polytechnics are more practical and offer technical degree programs.
 University courses are equally balanced between theoretical and practical content.